Kawailoa Wind Farm

 Kawailoa Wind Farm is a wind farm near the Waimea Valley, on the North Shore of Oahu.
 Commissioned in 2011, it comprises 28 wind turbines.
 At maximum capacity the farm is able to produce 69 MW.
 Kawailoa Wind Farm has been operational since 2012 and is a part of Hawaii's renewable energy efforts.
 Despite its clean energy, there are unintended ecosystem impacts on some native species of birds and bats, and efforts to mitigate these threats are ongoing.

 Specifications

 History

 Kawailoa Wind Farm was constructed by First Wind Solar Group and is currently owned and operated by D.E Shaw Renewable Investments and has been operational since November 2012.
 After its commission, the Hawaii Public Utilities Commission approved a 25-year power purchase agreement through 2032.
-Under this agreement the energy is currently sold to the Hawaiian Hlectric Company(HECO) for $0.2190 dollars per kilowatt-hour or $0.229 dollars per kilowatt hour.
+Under this agreement the energy is currently sold to the Hawaiian Electric Company(HECO) for $0.2190 per kilowatt-hour or $0.229 per kilowatt hour.